 Enquiries and how to apply

 The School welcomes research enquiries from prospective students.
-Please contact the following academics with a brief outline of your project, a CV and sample writing: Dr Petra Rau, the School's Postgraduate Research Director for the PhD programme in Literature or Prof Rebecca Stott, the School's Postgraduate Research Director for the Creative-Critical PhD programme or the PhD in Life Writing.
+Please contact the following academics with a brief outline of your project, a CV and sample writing: Dr Petra Rau, the School's Postgraduate Research Director for the PhD programme in Literature or Dr William Rossiter, the School's Postgraduate Research Director for the Creative-Critical PhD programme or the PhD in Life Writing.
 For inquiries about the PhD programme in literary translation, please contact Prof Jean Boase-Beier.
 Information on studentships for 2014/15 can be found here.

 For admissions enquiries and general information contact the PGR Office: